Theodore Newton Vail: Personal life

-He was a member of the Union League Club of New York and the Algonquin Club of Boston and the Jekyll Island Club.
+Vail was a member of the Union League Club of New York, the Algonquin Club in Boston, and Jekyll Island Club.

 Later years and death

-In 1888, Vail retired, temporarily as it turned out, and devoted his time to travel and adventure in South America, and promoting the use of the telephone abroad.
-In 1890 he received a concession from the federal government of Argentina to build a generating station at Cordoba to supply power to a trolley system in Buenos Aires.
-Vail had purchased a horse-drawn streetcar line serving the city.
-He later bought out all competing lines and consolidated the system.
+In 1888, Vail retired but only temporarily as it turned out.
+He devoted his time to travel and adventure in South America, and promoting the use of the telephone abroad.
+In 1890, he received a concession from the federal government of Argentina to build a generating station at Cordoba to supply power to a trolley system in Buenos Aires.
+Vail had purchased a horse-drawn streetcar line serving the city and later bought out all competing lines and consolidated the system.

-The Vail Mansion in Morristown, New Jersey was built 1916–1918 as his residence.
-It was the Morristown Municipal Building for over 75 years.
-It is now a condominium.
+The Vail Mansion in Morristown, New Jersey, was built 1916–1918 as Vail's residence.
+It was the Morristown Municipal Building for over 75 years and, as of 2023, is a condominium.

-Vail died on April 16, 1920, at Johns Hopkins Hospital in Baltimore, Md.
-He had been brought to Baltimore from Jekyll Island, Ga. in his personal rail car.
+Vail died on April 16, 1920, at Johns Hopkins Hospital in Baltimore.
+He had been brought to Baltimore from Jekyll Island, Georgia, in his personal rail car.
 Jekyll Island was a winter retreat for wealthy northern industrialists.

-As a tribute to Vail, telephone service across the United States was halted for one minute on the morning of April 18, 1920, while his funeral was being conducted in Parsippany, New Jersey.
+As a tribute to Vail, telephone service across the United States was halted for one minute on the morning of April 18, 1920, while his funeral was conducted in Parsippany, New Jersey.
 From 11:00 to 11:01, Eastern time (8:00 to 8:01 a.m.
-Pacific Time), A T & T telephone operators disconnected calls.
+Pacific Time), AT&T telephone operators disconnected calls.
 At the time, "This caused temporary silence of about 12,000,000 telephones and 24,000,000 miles of telephone wire."